Coral, coal and cane – CU in CQ!

 We offer subsidised teacher accommodation in some rural areas, though this is subject to availability and many schools qualify for

-rural and remote incentives.
+recognition of rural and remote service scheme.

 There are opportunities for teachers across much of the region, but particularly schools in: